 - To directly report an object, right-click the object and select Manage > Report Abuse.

 The REPORT ABUSE window opens, displaying a snapshot of what is onscreen at that moment and the relevant identifying information if you selected an avatar or object.

 - If the snapshot helps clarify the issue, check Use this screenshot.
 Screenshots can be very helpful visual evidence; include them whenever appropriate.

 - If the report is about an avatar or object , click the button to fill in the relevant information automatically.

 - Click Select category and choose a category.
-If you don't see a category for the particular incident you're reporting, use Select Category > Other and explain in the Details field.
+If you don't see a category for the particular incident you're reporting, select the closest option you can find and explain in the Details field.